Join us for Family and Alumni/ae Weekend 2023!

 Tour of the Richard B. Fisher Center for the Performing Arts

-The Fisher Center at Bard is a premier professional performing arts center and a hub for research and education that serves artists at all stages of their careers.
-Once you’ve seen the stunning façade of the Frank Gehry–designed building, you'll want to take this guided backstage tour.
+The Richard B. Fisher Center for the Performing Arts is a premier professional performing arts center and hub for research and education that serves artists at all stages of their careers.
+In addition to producing original work across genres, the Fisher Center provides an artistic home for the Dance and Theater & Performance programs, as well as Bard’s student orchestras.
+Once you’ve seen the stunning facade of the Frank Gehry–designed complex, you’ll want to take this guided backstage tour.
 Space is limited; sign up at registration.

-Join guide Henry Woods for a tour of the Montgomery Place grounds, a 380-acre estate adjacent to the main Bard College campus and overlooking the Hudson River.
-Montgomery Place is a designated National Historic Landmark set amid rolling lawns, woodlands, and gardens, against the spectacular backdrop of the Catskill Mountains.
-Renowned architects, landscape designers, and horticulturists worked to create an elegant and inspiring country estate consisting of a mansion, farm, orchards, farmhouse, and other smaller buildings.
-The Montgomery Place estate was owned by members of the Livingston family from 1802 until the 1980s.
-In 1986, Livingston heir John Dennis Delafield transferred the estate to Historic Hudson Valley in whose hands it remained until 2016, when Bard College acquired the property.
-Meet on the Visitors Center porch.
-Space is limited; sign up at registration.
+Enjoy a tour of the Montgomery Place grounds, a 380-acre estate adjacent to the main Bard College campus and overlooking the Hudson River.
+Montgomery Place is a designated National Historic Landmark set amid rolling lawns, woodlands, and gardens against the spectacular backdrop of the Catskill Mountains.
+Renowned architects, landscape designers, and horticulturists worked to create an elegant estate consisting of a mansion, farm, orchards, farmhouse, and other buildings.
+Montgomery Place was owned by the Livingston family from 1802 until the 1980s.
+The estate was transferred to Historic Hudson Valley in 1986; Bard College acquired the property in 2016.

-The Montgomery Place Campus
+Montgomery Place Campus

 Pathways to Civic Engagement: Explore Your Options!